Juliana Seraphim: Artistic motivations

-Whereas her Lebanese contemporaries often adopted a figurative style to address the central issues of the Palestinian struggle, Seraphim's visual language is characterized by complex, undulating layers and improvisational, dream-like imagery.
+Whereas her Lebanese contemporaries often adopted a figurative style to address the central issues of the Palestinian experience, Seraphim's visual language is characterized by complex, undulating layers and improvisational, dream-like imagery.
 Through this unique style, she created an imaginative realm that allowed her to reimagine her loneliness and social isolation as an unmarried woman artist in a patriarchal society.
 Art was her joy, and her easel provided safety and serenity away from both society and war.
 During times of war and heavy shelling in Lebanon, Seraphim described her persistence in creating art and the gradual dissolution of her fear.
 Her paintings served as a tonic for her continuous struggle for women's rights and a peaceful world.
 In a 1997 interview with LaTeef Nelda, Seraphim stated, “My motivation is to find God, beauty, serenity — everything that you usually don't find in life.
 When you live in society, it's a struggle — not only a struggle — it's a battle all day long!
 On the other hand, when you are with your easel, you have peace, silence, and an unfolding, exploding vision before you.”